putitsimply/christian-bible-explained/john.md

 The book of John is one of the four Gospels, the books that tell the story of Jesus’ life.
 John’s Gospel is written to help readers understand who Jesus is, and why trusting him matters.

-It begins with a poetic introduction.
-John says Jesus is the “Word,” meaning God’s message and action coming into the world as a real human being.
+It begins with a poetic introduction that describes Jesus as the “Word,” meaning God’s message and action coming into the world as a real human being.
 John also introduces John the Baptist, a teacher who points people toward Jesus.

 After that, John tells a series of key events and teachings.
 John often calls Jesus’ miracles “signs,” because they are meant to show something about Jesus, not just amaze people.
 Some famous signs include turning water into wine at a wedding, healing people who are very sick, feeding a huge crowd with a small amount of food, walking on water, giving sight to a man born blind, and raising Lazarus from the dead.